Top 11 Points of Interest in Porto Portugal

 An amazingly scenic city, Porto has captivated the tourism world lately.
-It was voted last year, 2017, as the best destination in Europe.
-It held this title in 2012 and 2014.
-The reasons for this popularity are many but here are some points of interest in Porto that made this city an attractive destination:
+It was voted last year, 2017, as the best destination in Europe as it was in 2012 and 2014.
+This popularity is well deserved and here are some points of interest in Porto that made this city an absolutely "must visit" destination:

 Map of Porto in Portugal

-We were in Porto in December of 2017 and stayed there for over a week so we had a good chance of visiting some of its major points of interest.
-This was not our first time to visit but that first time was just a drive through so we did not really have an appreciation of the place as we had this time when we stayed longer and really dug into the full range of key places and some amazing restaurants.
+We were in Porto in December of 2017 and stayed there for over a week so we had a good chance to visit some of its major points of interest.
+This was not our first time in the city but, that first time, was just a drive through so we did not really have an appreciation of the place as we had this time when we stayed longer and really dug into the full range of key places and some amazing restaurants.

 We were mistrustful of our first view of the city the first time we were there.
-We saw an old tired city with dilapidated buildings so we decided to stay outside of the city the first days we arrived.
+It seemed old and tired tired with dilapidated buildings so we decided to stay outside of the city the first days we arrived this second time.

-We wanted to stay in a small fishing village in Vila Nova de Gaia for a few days but sadly, that did not work out as the place we have chosen was let out by another person in the company but forgot to take it out of Orbitz.
+We chose to stay in a small fishing village in Vila Nova de Gaia for a few days but sadly, that did not work out as it had been let out by another person in the company who forgot to take it out of Orbitz.
+Ouch!

-So, we took their replacement but only for 2 days as it was already quite late to look for another place in an unfamiliar city.
-But early the next morning, we went on a prowl of the city, parked and lo and behold, when we got out of the parking lot to start our walk, a breathtaking vista opened up to us.
+So, we took their replacement but only for 2 days as it was too late to look for another room in an unfamiliar city.
+But early the next morning, we went on a prowl of the city, parked and lo and behold, when we got out of the parking lot to start our walk, a really dynamic vista opened up to us.
 It was then when we made the decision to get a place right on the river where we could take in the action and enjoy the spectacular view.

 Cais da Ribeira

 Just imagine this area at the height of Porto's commercial enterprise.
-The Duoro is still busy and from this vantage, it is fun to watch this boats, now mostly ferrying tourists and no longer goods as in the past.
+The Duoro is still busy and from this vantage, it is fun to watch the amazing variety of boats, now, mostly ferrying passengers and not the export goods as in the past.
 As such, the Ribeira is lined with restaurants, cafes, bars and shops all catering to the many tourists who come to Porto.
 Many of the visitors were Portuguese and Spanish, so it felt like a new city.

 Dom Luis Bridge